-Today, I posted for the first time on the Doolphy time on the Doolphy Blog.
-I wrote about the essential factors that should guide us to success in project management.
-This time, we want to vary slightly the approach and analyze the most common mistakes that prevent projects succeed and not conform to expectations in terms of results, term or profitability.
+Let’s talk about the essential factors that should guide us to success in project management.
+But, this time, we want to vary slightly the approach and analyze the most common mistakes that prevent projects succeed and not conform to expectations in terms of results, term or profitability.

 What are the most common errors you should avoid if you want to achieve the expected results in your projects?